Donated cadavers are essential to medicine, doctors say

 “It’s paramount to have the hands-on experience with the cadavers and bones,” said Ronald Segura, a New Orleans-area doctor.
 “And it’s best to do it here, where you can do no harm.
 I’m very thankful to the people who donated their bodies.”

 The titanium device, Superion, is about half an inch long.
 It is made by Vertiflex of Carlsbad, California.
-Development of the device, which included cadaver use and clinical trials, cost over $50 million, according to company officials.
+Development of the device, which included cadaver use and clinical trials, cost over $50 million (£37.9 million), according to company officials.

 Superion treats pain caused by lumbar spinal stenosis, a narrowing of the pathways for nerves in the lower spine that occurs when people stand, said Jonathan Grossman, a Fresno, California doctor and Vertiflex consultant.
 The device relieves pain because it prevents a spine from narrowing too much, he said.

-After three practice sessions, Houston-area doctor Stephen Sims said he planned to begin operating on patients within a week.
+After three practise sessions, Houston-area doctor Stephen Sims said he planned to begin operating on patients within a week.
 He also plans to donate his own body when he dies.

 “It would be risky doing this live on a real person without this training,” Sims said.
 “Unless you have a religious objection, I don’t really see a downside to it.
 I mean, once you’re gone, your body’s not your soul.”